200 MPa He Pressure Regulators

 - Switch on the crate by actuating the "Power" button and wait until the controller is ready.

-- Open the bottle of helium located at the back of the crate and tune the pressure reducer to about 50 bar.
+- Open the bottle of helium located at the back of the crate and set the pressure reducer to about 50 bar.

 - The pressure gauges indicate the actual pressures: about 6 bar for the compressed air line and 100 bar for the helium line.

-- With the pressure reducer of the bottle of helium, tune the pressure gauge of the control panel (synoptic) to 150 bar.
+- With the pressure reducer of the bottle of helium, set the pressure gauge of the control panel (synoptic) to 150 bar.

-- Press the "Fault Acknowledgment" button twice for switching off the "Helium Fault" and "Compressor Fault" lights.
+- Press the "Fault Acknowledgment" button twice to switch off the "Helium Fault" and "Compressor Fault" lights.

-- If there is no default, the red lights are switched off and the pressure controller is ready.
+- If there is no fault, the red lights are off and the pressure controller is ready.

 - If necessary, to flush the helium line, open the "Sample Cell" valve, enter a setpoint of about 2 bar on the Eurotherm and wait until helium flows out of the capillary, enter a setpoint of 0 and close the valve.

-- Plug the capillary to the high-pressure cell or press, open the "Sample Cell" valve.
+- Plug the capillary into the high-pressure cell or press, open the "Sample Cell" valve.

-With the arrow keys of the Eurotherm controller, enter the requested pressure.
+With the arrow keys of the Eurotherm controller, enter the required pressure.
 Once the "Sample Setpoint" is indicated on the display, the compressor starts.
 After a few minutes, if there is no leak, the pressure is regulated around the setpoint value.
-Here is the time expected to get to pressure:
+Here is the time expected to reach the required pressure: